Tips for Experiencing Pasadena

 Some of the best travel memories involve a spiritual experience—from a Temazcal in Tulum to a sound bath in Joshua Tree.
 Oftentimes people retreat to the mountains, there’s something about nature and altitude that clears the noise.
 The desert is another mecca for the metaphysical-minded, where orphic beauty reveals itself the moment you open your third eye.

 El Larson began her journey as a DJ before discovering yoga, which led her to mastering Ayurveda and Tibetan singing bowls.
-She put all of her talents together and formed Heare, where she conducts sound baths (or sound sessions, as she calls them) .
-El’s sound sessions sort of feel like adult nap time with a psychedelic element.
-Prior to your session, El creates music on her modular synthesizer and she plays that during your session, she also incorporates live sounds produced by Tibetan singing bowls, tuning fork, gong and percussion.
+She put all of her talents together and formed Heare, where she conducts sound sessions (sound baths).
+For larger group sessions, El creates music on her modular synthesizer and she plays that during your session, she pairs that with live sounds created by Tibetan singing bowls, tuning fork, gong and percussion.
 You can imagine she is like the Hindu Goddess, Kali with six arms playing all of these instruments at the same time.
-You can choose a private lesson at El’s home studio in Pasadena can be arranged through her website, or you can check her calendar for public sessions throughout LA.
+Private lessons at El’s home studio in Pasadena can be arranged through her website, or you can check her calendar for public sessions throughout LA.
 Calendar→

-Pasadena is situated in the foothills of the San Gabriel Mountains, this is a massive mountain range that conceals some amazing trails, varying from moderate to very difficult.
-The hike to Echo Mountain and Inspiration Point should be at the top of your list, the scenic hike leads you to the ruins of mountaintop resort from the 1800s.
-Before a fire shutdown the Echo Mountain Resort, guests were transported first by trolley and funicular rail car, and finally the resort.
+Pasadena is situated in the foothills of the San Gabriel Mountains, a massive mountain range with several trails varying from moderate to very difficult.
+The hike to Echo Mountain and Inspiration Point should be at the top of your list, the scenic hike leads you to the ruins of a mountaintop resort from the 1800s—where guests took a trolley to a funicular rail car, and finally the resort.
 The Echo Mountain Resort eventually went down in flames.

 Hike to the Bridge to Nowhere